kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - Issues are ranked in terms of business value
     - In our case it corresponds to next product milestones, servicing customers, and so on
-- Each Team estimates each of their Issues in Sprint Candidates in terms of story points
-  - If an issue you want to put in Sprint Candidates is a potential Epic:
+  - No need to estimate Issues in Sprint Candidates
-    - Convert the issue into an Epic
-    - Create a single task inside an Epic for breaking down the Epic into smaller tasks -- the planning task
+- At the beginning of each Sprint we select issues which we want to accomplish during this Sprint
+  - These issues go to Sprint Backlog pipeline
-    - Put the planning task into Sprint Backlog
+  - All issues which are added to Sprint Backlog should be estimated
-      - Max 2 points for planning how to break down an Epic
+  - No need to add these issues to current Sprint milestone at this point
-- Then we select for each Team the Sprint in terms of a number of story points that is doable in 2 weeks
+- We plan Sprint backlog for each Team in terms of a number of story points that is doable in 2 weeks
   - Initially we assume 2 story points = 1 day, so for the sprint is 20 points per Team member